-Setting out to discover the significance of the seemingly inconsequential modern artifact, Shigematsu soon found himself delving into the life of 90-year old family friend, Mas Yamamoto.
+Setting out to discover the significance of the seemingly inconsequential modern artifact, Shigematsu soon found himself delving into the life of a 90-year old family friend, Mas Yamamoto.
 His curiosity about Yamamoto’s life led to recording some thirty hours of conversations at the family’s kitchen table.

 As Shigematsu says with a wink near the top of the show though, those thirty hours have been distilled down to just 19 minutes for 1 Hour Photo.
-And while it may be difficult to comprehend how a near century of living can be condensed into mere minutes, Shigematsu’s concise editing provides a sometimes powerful, often touching, glimpse into a life well lived.
+And while it may be difficult to comprehend how a near-century of living can be condensed into mere minutes, Shigematsu’s concise editing provides a sometimes powerful, often touching, glimpse into a life well-lived.

 The stories Yamamoto tells are at times extraordinary, and it is easy to see why Shigematsu was compelled to share them.

 From growing up as a fisherman’s son on the Fraser River, his family’s internment during World War II, a stint in Canada’s arctic, and eventually becoming a successful businessman (the revelation of the found object), the anecdotes are filled with both joy and pain.
 Yamamoto’s almost self-deprecating voice in the recordings hides what he has both endured and celebrated.